lawleagle/oled-linux/README.md

 3. The third writes `DAY` or `NIGHT` to `file-pipes/current-location.sh` whenever it becomes day/night outside according to location data and when the location data is changed.
 Whenever these things are not happening, this script will sleep.

 ## Troubleshooting

 If you are running with geolocation enabled, it might take a few minutes for location data to become available.
 In most cases, location data is only available on active internet connection.

-Maybe... oled-linux is controlling the wrong display?
-If so, manually set the **oled-screen** value to what it should be (check config section).
+`oled-linux` may controlling the wrong display.
+If so, manually set the `oled_screen` value to the correct value (check the configuration section).

 ## Contribute

 If you found bugs, report them on the issues page.
 If you modified something, make a pull request.

 ## Community

 There is a channel for this project on this server.
 If more will be required, more will be provided.
 Discord: https://discord.gg/t4nV3gpJbU